All Episodes

 It's why would you do it?

-The border patrol says they can't stop it.
+The Border Patrol says they can't stop it.

 They're overwhelmed.

-The governor of Arizona's back, Jan Brewer, pulling a Harold.
+The governor of Arizona's back.

 You add up everything else that's happening that we've learned and continue to learn.

-The you name it.
+IRS, you name it.

 You go down the list.